maize-genetics/phg_v2/docs/build_and_load.md

 > FASTA file can be downloaded.
 This will be added to the VCF header
 > information.

-Once the command is complete, and you have navigated into the `db-path` directory (in my case, `vcf_dbs/`), you will see a subfolder named hvcf_files with two files:
+Once the command is complete, and you have navigated into the `--db-path` parameter directory (in my case, `vcf_dbs/`), you will see a subfolder named `hvcf_files` with two files:

 | File                      | Description                                              |
 |---------------------------|----------------------------------------------------------|
 | `<ref_name>.h.vcf.gz`     | compressed reference haplotype VCF (hVCF) file           |
 | `<ref_name>.h.vcf.gz.csi` | coordinate sorted index (CSI) of the reference hVCF file |

 Here, `<ref_name>` is the name of the reference genome provided using the `--reference-name` parameter.
 Since I defined this